 Media accreditation to cover ISA annual sessions and meetings is strictly reserved for members of the press (print, photo, radio, television, film, news agencies and online media) who represent a bona fide media organization.
 No media badge will be issued to journalists whose application does not conform to the established procedure.

 Media accreditation is not accorded to the information outlets or advocacy publications of non-governmental organizations.
-The Communications Unit may require supplementary documentation to evaluate the request.
-Applications are considered on a case-by-case basis and the decisions of the Communications Unit are final.
+ISA Communications Unit may require supplementary documentation to evaluate the request.
+Applications are considered on a case-by-case basis.
+The decisions of the Communications Unit are final.
 The Communications Unit reserves the right to deny or withdraw accreditation of journalists from media organizations whose activities run counter to the principles of the mandate of ISA.